Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 SyntaxError: invalid syntax
 ```

 Just like we expected, we can use both single and double quotation marks.
-But what happened in the 3rd case there?
+What happened in the 3rd case there?
 Well, we opened the string with a single quotation mark, and Python started looking for the next single quotation mark to close the string.
 When it found that quotation mark in the word `didn't`, it assumed the string was closed after `didn`.
 As a result, this left `t listen.'` just hanging out, and Python didn't know how to interpret that, resulting in our error.
 The solution to this, as mentioned above, is to use double quotation marks in any case where your text will have single quotation marks in it.
 For example...

 ```python
 In [1]: "Now that I've got double quotes, I can use all the contractions!"